sdbip/Segerfeldt.EventStore/Segerfeldt.EventStore.Projection.SQLite/README.md

 # Setup

 You will need to set up a database connection for each write-model database (a.k.a. `EventSource`) you want to project state from.
-Call the extension method `IServiceCollection.AddHostedSQLiteEventSource(string)` to subscribe to a write-model using your custom provider:
+Call the extension method `IServiceCollection.AddHostedSQLiteEventSource(string)` to subscribe to a SQLite write-model:

 ```c#
 builder.Services.AddSingleton<ProjectionTracker>();